ViWalkerDev/3dprintedboxx/README.md

 # 3dprintedboxx
 DIY-Boxx controller using fully 3D printed enclosure.
-Designed for printing on Ender 3 with minimal supports.
+Designed for printing on Ender 3 with no supports.
 An enclosure is provided for a button-boxx and a key-boxx (to be completed).

 Button-Boxx Info: